SolraBizna/j6502/OCMOS.md

   - Check sector 0 for a CAB boot sector.
 If it doesn't have one, check sector 1.
   - If a CAB boot sector is found, AND the boot sector contains binary records, AND one of the binary records specifies an AID of `OCMOS`, attempt to boot based on that record.
 - If no boot attempt has yet been made, then for each attached `filesystem`:
-  - If `OCMOS` exists...
-    - If it is a directory...
   - If `OCMOS/boot` exists, attempt to boot it.
-      - Otherwise, if the terminal is working, present the user a listing of files in the directory, and give them the option to boot one of the files or to continue searching.
-    - If it is a file, attempt to boot the file.
+  - If `OCMOS` exists, attempt to boot it.
 - If no boot attempt has yet been made, inform the user and break to a monitor.

 What happens on attempting to boot depends on the first byte of the booted data.

-- If the byte is `$3a` (colon), the data is interpreted as Intel HEX data.
 - If the byte is `$53` (capital S), the data is interpreted as Motorola S-records.
 - If it is any other value, the data is interpreted as raw binary data, linearly loaded starting at `$1000`.